 If that is so, the U.S. news media has been behaving like Russian hackers for years.
 From 24-hour television to the online posts being cycled through algorithms optimized for virality, the constant churn of news seems to make everything both too important and of no matter.
 Every event is explained around the clock and none of these explanations suffice.
 Everything can be simultaneously believable and unbelievable.

-The race was long made a bigger reality show, demanding more outsize personalities.
-Trump may not have been a good candidate, but he made for an entertaining contestant
+The race was made a bigger reality show, demanding more outsize personalities

 It’s been repeated that the theme of the 2016 campaign is that we’re now living in a “post-truth” world.
 People seem to live in entirely different realities, where facts and fact-checking don’t seem to matter, where disagreement about even the most basic shape of things seems beyond debate.
 There is a broad erosion of credibility for truth gatekeepers.
 On the right, mainstream “credibility” is often regarded as code for “liberal,” and on the left, “credibility” is reduced to a kind of taste, a gesture toward performed expertism.
 This decline of experts is part of an even longer-term decline in the trust and legitimacy of nearly all social institutions.
 Ours is a moment of epistemic chaos.